Shutdown specials: Area deals for furloughed government workers | WTOP

 City Winery, in Ivy City in Northeast DC, has $1 glasses of its own City Winery wines on tap.
 The deal is available for those who have a government ID.

-&pizza is offering a complimentary pie to federal employees between 11 a.m.-2 p.m. at any of their D.C. locations during the shutdown.
+During week two of the shutdown, &pizza is offering a complimentary pie to federal employees between 6 p.m.-8 p.m. at any of their D.C. locations during the shutdown.

 Both the House and the Senate adjourned Dec.
 21 without reaching a deal, guaranteeing a partial government shutdown.